 Your health should be your primary concern.
 It is ours, too.
 Below you’ll find information to address some of the most common questions.

-Why am I getting a bill for COVID-19 testing or related services?
+Why am I getting a bill for COVID-19 testing, COVID-19 vaccination or related services?

 - VUMC's billing system is built to take information from your insurance company and send you a bill for what the insurance company says you owe.
 If you have received a bill for these services, we encourage you to call your insurance company to ask why they are sharing those costs with you.
 (More about “cost sharing” below).